OpenSC/engine_pkcs11/README.md

 This is handle by 'make install' of engine_pkcs11.

-## OpenSSL configuration file
+## Using in systems without p11-kit

-To configure OpenSSL to know about the engine and to use OpenSC PKCS#11 module by the engine_pkcs11, you add something like this into your global OpenSSL configuration file (``/etc/ssl/openssl.cnf`` probably):
+In systems without p11-kit-proxy you need to configure OpenSSL to know about the engine and to use OpenSC PKCS#11 module by the engine_pkcs11.
+For that you add something like the following into your global OpenSSL configuration file (often in ``/etc/ssl/openssl.cnf``).

 ```
 [engine_section]